 - 2-3 teaspoons coconut vinegar or rice vinegar

 - 3 tablespoons water

 - 6 tablespoons of above prepared sauce

-- Do NOT use regular soy sauce in place of the liquid aminos it will be way too salty.
-If you can't or don't find the liquid aminos, you can try subbing tamari.
+- Do NOT use regular soy sauce in place of the liquid aminos, as it will be way too salty.
+If you can't find the liquid aminos, you can try subbing tamari.
 Also, I know the chipotle chile pepper is unusual, but trust me, it is worth it!
 It gives a smoky heat, that is so different than cayenne or red pepper, so try to use it.
 It is located in the spice isle at any grocery.

-To serve the sauce: I chose to serve this over gluten-free brown rice noodles and also over zucchini noodles, but you could serve it any way you like, even over a bunch of greens and veggies.
+- I chose to serve this sauce over gluten-free brown rice noodles and also over zucchini noodles, but you could serve it any way you like, even over a bunch of greens and veggies or a simple stir-fry.
 I personally loved the noodles because the meal is very filling that way.

 - Add the oats and only 6 tablespoons (1/4 cup + 2 tablespoons) of the prepared sauce to a small bowl.
 Stir really well until it is all combined, sticky and comes together in a ball.
 Spread out onto the prepared pan evenly and flat, about 1/2 inch high.